greentfrapp/project-asimov/_posts/2019-06-05-ott_bremner_eisenhardt_2018.md

 > A key strength of our study is its combination of field and archival cases, combining depth and breadth, respectively.
 For the field cases, we selected early-stage ventures (i.e., Seed or Series A financing) which helps to ensure that the ventures had a promising opportunity, but still lacked a well-formed strategy.
 Second, we selected firms in several sectors to add to the generalizability of our theory.
 Each addresses a distinct sector (i.e., culinary experiences, home services, and parking).
 Third, we include relatively high-performing firms in order to observe a sufficiently long history of strategy formation (including reaching accelerated growth).
 Yet, they all had failures and mistakes, bringing useful contrast to our theory-building.

 > Complementing the field cases, we studied five archival cases.
 We chose these ventures because they have rich publicly available data and participate in a variety of sectors, adding to the generalizability of our theory.
 They are Airbnb (home-sharing), OpenTable (dining), Udacity (education), Lyft (ride-sharing), and Etsy (crafts).
 Although these firms may be longer lived and more successful than many, a sufficient history was necessary to understand the temporal flow of the strategy formation process.
 This requirement outweighed any advantage of a random sample, especially for a process-focused, theory-building study.
 Yet, each exhibited errors such as failed actions and major mistakes that bring useful insights to our theory building study.

+#### Structure

+To present their research, the authors first begin with a very general description of their framework under the Emergent Framework section.

+They then discuss how they observe certain patterns in the case studies, which they discuss in great detail in the following sections.
+Here they go through the case studies in detail as well.

+Thereafter, the authors elaborate on their framework, using supporting references from the case studies detailed in the earlier sections.

+The authors then describe how their work can be used in different contexts and how it adds to existing literature, before ending with the conclusion.